ciodar/cultural-heritage-diffaug/README.md

  ```

 ## Data
-Experiments were performed on the Artpedia [[1](https://iris.unimore.it/retrieve/handle/11380/1178736/224456/paper.pdf)] dataset.
+Experiments were performed on the [Artpedia](https://iris.unimore.it/retrieve/handle/11380/1178736/224456/paper.pdf) and [ArtCap]() datasets.
 Images were downloaded from Wikipedia using the [download.py](download.py) script.
-To download the images, run the following command, providing a valid identifier.
+To download the images, run the following command, providing a valid identifier, the annotation file and the output directory.

 ```bash
 python utils/download.py email@domain.com --ann_file data/artpedia/artpedia.json --img_dir data/artpedia/images